bcss/RentACar-Contract/replit.md

 - **Report Export Functionality:** Full PDF and Excel export support for all four report types (Financial, Operational, Customer, Audit).
 Exports respect date range filters and include bilingual support (English/Arabic).
 Backend uses jsPDF v3.x with proper named export for PDF generation and xlsx library for Excel files. **Chart Visualization in Exports:** Charts from recharts are captured as images using html2canvas on the frontend, sent to backend via POST requests, and embedded in PDF exports (full images) and Excel exports (metadata sheet).
 Request body size limit increased to 10MB to accommodate base64-encoded chart images.
 Each report page has dedicated export buttons generating downloadable files with proper extensions (.pdf, .xlsx).
 - **Sponsors & Companies Master Data:** Reusable records for individual and corporate sponsors.
 - **Three Hirer Types:** Direct, with_sponsor (individual), from_company (corporate).
-- **MARMAR PDF Integration:** Professional PDF generation for rental contracts.
+- **Professional PDF Integration:** Professional PDF generation for rental contracts with bilingual support.

 ## External Dependencies